 It's worth noting that most shunt regulator designs (whether opamp or discrete based) regulate their own supply voltage.
 This gives an inherent advantage, in that the supply to the circuitry is stable, thus ensuring that the overall performance is optimised without any requirement for pre-regulation.

 Finally, a version that has been used by many constructors is shown in Project 37.
 This is a simple shunt regulator, but the zener power is boosted by adding a transistor as shown above.
 Note that the resistor is split, with a cap between the two.
-As noted in the article, noise is extremely low - 100/120Hz hum can be expected to be less than 20uV or so.
+As noted in the article, noise is extremely low - 100/120Hz hum can be expected to be less than 20µV or so.
 I found that it was almost impossible to measure hum in the prototype, since normal circuit and test equipment noise was predominant.
 Although the latest PCB for P37 now uses ±15V, the regulator is still useful for those who wish to experiment.

 To some, the idea of making a power supply that does not use a transformer is appealing.
 Even relatively small transformers are bulky and heavy, and they will always radiate a small amount of magnetic interference.
-However, supplies that don't include a transformer are not isolated from the mains supply and are inherently extremely dangerous.
+However, supplies that don't include a transformer are not isolated from the mains supply and are inherently extremely

-They are usable in a very limited range of products, and such products can have no directly connected input or output connections.
+These supplies are usable in a limited range of products, and they can can have no direct input or output connections.
 This limits their usefulness somewhat, since most projects require some connection to the outside world.
-While isolation is possible using opto-couplers, these are generally slow and not very linear, so hi-fi applications are ruled out.
+While isolation is possible using opto-couplers, these are often slow and not very linear, so hi-fi applications are ruled out.
 A remote sensor (for example) can be used, provided that the sensor, lead and connector are all fully insulated, rated for mains voltages, and have no accessible metal parts.

 Where such circuits are used, they will be completely enclosed, and may have circuit functions accessed by well insulated push-buttons, infra-red or radio remote controls.
 Well insulated (plastic shaft) pots can also be used.
-Typical applications are wide-ranging, and include motor speed controllers, "high tech" light dimmers, temperature controllers and many others.
-Audio is not included in any common application.
+Typical applications are wide-ranging, and include motor speed controllers, 'high tech' light dimmers, temperature controllers and many others.
+Audio is not included in any common usage.

-While it would be possible to isolate inputs and outputs using transformers, no-one makes "line level" transformers that are rated to withstand mains voltages, and even if they were available, the cost would be far greater than a small mains tranny and a basic conventional power supply.
+While it would be possible to isolate inputs and outputs using transformers, no-one makes 'line level' transformers that are rated to withstand mains voltages.
+Even if they were available, the cost would be far greater than a small mains tranny and a basic conventional power supply.

 Consequently, the applications are strictly limited to areas where the necessary inputs and outputs can be opto-isolated, or where there is no direct connection to the outside world at all.
 Many PIC based projects are intended for controlling mains appliances, and these can use a transformerless supply without problems.
 Naturally, external probes or other sensors must also be insulated in their entirety.
 They must withstand the full mains voltage, safely, and for well beyond the expected life of the apparatus.

 Now, looking at the circuit, it is obvious that one side is referenced to the neutral, and neutral is connected to the building's safety earth or to safety earth at the local mains distribution transformer (this varies by country).
 Therefore, you might think that the circuit should be safe.
-However, the regulatory bodies in every country insist that the neutral is a "current carrying conductor", and it is recognised everywhere that the possibility exists for active (aka live) and neutral to be interchanged.
-This may occur in old buildings (wired before any standard was applied), or could be caused because of a mis-wired extension lead.
+However, the regulatory bodies in every country insist that the neutral is a 'current carrying conductor', and it is recognised everywhere that the possibility exists for active (aka live) and neutral to be interchanged.
+This may occur in old buildings (wired before any standard was applied), or could be caused because of an incorrectly wired extension lead.
 Many countries have non-polarised mains plugs that may be inserted into an outlet either way.

-Any one of the above makes the circuit lethal.
-The negative output becomes referenced to active, not neutral, so all connected circuitry is at mains potential.
-For this reason, circuits such as that shown may only be used in such a manner that no part of the power supply or its connected circuitry may be accessible to the end user.
+Any one of the above makes the circuit deadly.
+The output becomes referenced to active, not neutral, so all connected circuitry is at mains potential.
+For this reason, circuits such as those shown may only be used in such a manner that no part of the power supply or its connected circuitry may be accessible to the end user.
 This means no connectors for input or output, and all components must be fully insulated to prevent accidental contact.

 Now that the necessary disclaimers are completed, we can look at the circuit itself.
 The fuse (F1) is obviously intended to guard against the risk of fire, by opening if the current exceeds that expected.
-The fuse rating may be much lower than shown.
 R1 limits inrush current, which can be very high if power is applied while the AC input is at its maximum value.
 R1 needs to be at least 1W, and it is intended that its value is considerably less than the capacitive reactance of C1.
 In some cases, R1 may be a fusible resistor, thereby eliminating the separate fuse.
 I consider this to be a poor protection mechanism, but it's cheap.

 C1 is the actual current limiter.
 By using a capacitor, there is almost no lost power - capacitors used within their ratings have extremely low losses.
 R2 is intended to discharge the capacitor when mains is disconnected.
 Without it, C1 can hold a significant change for several days, so anyone touching the pins of the mains plug could receive a very nasty shock.
 R2 must be rated for the full mains voltage.
 It may be necessary to use 2 resistors in series to ensure they will withstand the applied voltage continuously.

-C1 will have almost the full mains voltage across it (240V RMS for the circuit shown), and cannot be a DC rated capacitor.
-While a 400V DC cap will work with 120V mains (although I consider this to be most unsatisfactory), the voltage should be a minimum of 275V AC if used with 240V mains.
+C1 will have almost the full mains voltage across it (230V RMS for the circuit shown), and cannot & must not be a DC rated capacitor.
+A 400V DC cap will work with 120V mains but this is most unsatisfactory and it will fail eventually.
+The cap voltage should be a minimum of 275V AC if used with 230V mains.
 In general, it is unwise to use DC rated capacitors where high AC voltages will be across the cap - the use of AC rated components is highly recommended in all cases.
-"X" class capacitors are designed to be connected across the mains, and are the only type that should be used.
+X-Class capacitors are designed to be connected across the mains, and are the only type that should be used.